railsbridge-boston/cookbook/how-to-set-up-registration.md

 1. Use the campaign you created in MailChimp to notify the Upcoming Workshops mailing list about the new workshop.
 2. Announce the workshop to the rest of the world:
      * Update the front page of the RailsBridge Boston site.
 Work with an organizer to push to heroku if necessary.
-     * Ask the Twitter organizer or the person in charge of the RailsbridgeBos account to post
+     * Ask the Twitter organizer or the person in charge of the RailsBridgeBos account to post
-     * Send a message to relevant groups (DevChix, Boston Ruby, Railsbridge.
+     * Send a message to relevant groups (DevChix, Boston Ruby, RailsBridge.
 Possibly: The Girl Develop It and Womens Coding Collective.)

 ## MANAGE REGISTRATION
 1. Plan to spend 30-60 minutes on email a day for the first few days after registration opens.
 The questions will tend to be "it's sold out, can I bring a guest?", "is this workshop a good fit?", "I'm on the waitlist, am I in?", and "please add this sponsor's employee to the list".
 It tapers off quickly. (_Note: there has been less email overhead with Eventbrite.
 Update this estimate if the trend continues._)